patricenivaggioli/devnet-nemo-agent-toolkit/300-observability-evaluation-profiling.md

 In this notebook, we covered the complete workflow for observability, evaluation, and profiling in NeMo Agent Toolkit:

 **Observability with Phoenix**
-- Configured tracing in the workflow configuration
+- Configured tracing in the workflow configuration.
-- Started the Phoenix server for real-time monitoring
+- Started the Phoenix server for real-time monitoring.
-- Executed workflows with automatic trace capture
+- Executed workflows with automatic trace capture.
-- Visualized agent execution flow and LLM interactions
+- Visualized agent execution flow and LLM interactions.

 **Evaluation with `nat eval`**
-- Created a comprehensive evaluation dataset
+- Created a comprehensive evaluation dataset.
-- Ran automated evaluations across multiple test cases
+- Ran automated evaluations across multiple test cases.
-- Reviewed evaluation metrics and scores
+- Reviewed evaluation metrics and scores.
-- Analyzed workflow performance against expected outputs
+- Analyzed workflow performance against expected outputs.

 **Profiling for Performance Optimization**
-- Configured advanced profiling options
+- Configured advanced profiling options.
-- Collected performance metrics and usage statistics
+- Collected performance metrics and usage statistics.
-- Generated detailed profiling reports
+- Generated detailed profiling reports.
-- Identified bottlenecks and optimization opportunities
+- Identified bottlenecks and optimization opportunities.

 These three pillars—observability, evaluation, and profiling—work together to provide a complete picture of your agent's behavior, accuracy, and performance, enabling you to build production-ready AI applications with confidence.